tdas/incubator-spark/docs/streaming-programming-guide.md

     artifactId = spark-streaming_{{site.SCALA_VERSION}}
     version = {{site.SPARK_VERSION}}

-For ingesting data from sources like Kafka and Flume that are not covered in Spark Streaming core API, you will have to add the corresponding artifact `spark-streaming-xyz_{{site.SCALA_VERSION}}` to the dependencies.
-For example, some of the prominent ones are as follows.
+For ingesting data from sources like Kafka and Flume that are not present in the Spark Streaming core
+ API, you will have to add the corresponding artifact `spark-streaming-xyz_{{site.SCALA_VERSION}}` to the dependencies.
+For example, some of the common ones are as follows.

 <table class="table">